heinermann/ONI_Mods/CritterRename/README.md

+"I wish you could name your pets" - Brothgar

 ## CritterRename
 Gives the ability to rename critters, both domestic and wild.
 Critter names will transfer to the next generation.